-You find hereafter the definition and the processes involved in Project Quality Management (PMBOK®).
+Project Quality Management is an important part in project management (PMBOK®).
+You find hereafter the definition and the processes.
 Templates such as the project quality management plan, testing registers, and more are included in the project management template set.
 I developed the templates over time from real-life documents.
 The Quality Management Plan is a component of the Project Management Plan.
 It describes how the organization's quality policies will be implemented.

 Plan Quality Management

 Plan quality management is the process of identifying quality requirements and/or standards for the project deliverables, and documenting how the project will demonstrate compliance with quality requirements and/or standards.